Skip to content

 It's responsible for handling the movement of the map like zooming, panning, and rotating for either user input or app input.

-• Scroll: This will add/remove the provided values from the map parameters
+• Move: This will set/add/remove the provided values on the map parameters

 • Animate: This will animate the map parameters to the provided value